citizen428/try_to/README.md

 ## License

-Lincesend under the MIT license.
+Licensed under the MIT license.
 See the provided LICENSE file for details.

 ## Contributing